 Lexington is a somewhat small city located in the state of Virginia.
 With a population of 7,262 people and three constituent neighborhoods, Lexington is the 96th largest community in Virginia.
-Lexington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Lexington has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Lexington is a decidedly white-collar city, with fully 95.49% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lexington is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Lexington who work in food service (17.68%), teaching (15.03%), and office and administrative support (14.60%).

 Of important note, Lexington is also a city of artists.
 Lexington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lexington’s character.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.53% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Lexington in 2010 was $14,792, which is low income relative to Virginia and the nation.
 This equates to an annual income of $59,168 for a family of four.
 However, Lexington contains both very wealthy and poor people as well.